 After final closing the Company has owned 12.2% of fund units.
-During 2022 and 2023 the Company has transferred EUR 4,624 thousand and EUR 2,327 thousand of cash into BSGF, respectively.
-The outstanding capital commitment to BSGF is EUR 5,306 thousand.
-In 2022 the Company has sold for EUR 11,085 thousand part of investments of BSGF to unconsolidated subsidiary INVL Life UAB and set-off part of receivables with liability for increased share capital of INVL Life UAB.
-Other part consideration is remained not paid and presented within 'trade and other receivables'.
+During 2023 and 2024 the Company has transferred EUR 2,327 thousand and EUR 1,915 thousand of cash into BSGF, respectively.
+The outstanding capital commitment to BSGF is EUR 3,391 thousand.

+In 2024 the Group and the Company have additionally invested EUR 632 thousand and EUR 81 thousand by cash into other financial assets at fair value through profit or loss, respectively.
 In 2023 the Group and the Company have additionally invested EUR 500 thousand and EUR 64 thousand by cash into other financial assets at fair value through profit or loss, respectively.

-In 2022 the Group and the Company have additionally invested EUR 786 thousand and EUR 23 thousand by cash into other financial assets at fair value through profit or loss, respectively, and have sold them for EUR 1,376 and EUR 1,367 thousand by cash, respectively.
+In 2024 the Group has received EUR 4,089 thousand from redemption of participating unit of INVL Sustainable Timberland and Farmland Fund II and EUR 213 thousand from redemption of other funds units.